Bryan Carvallo

-Bryan Andrés Carvallo Utreras (born 15 September 1996) is a Chilean professional footballer who currently plays for Everton de Viña del Mar as a attacking midfielder.
+Bryan Andrés Carvallo Utreras (born 15 September 1996) is a Chilean professional footballer who currently plays as an attacking midfielder for Unión Española.

 Club career

 A product of Colo-Colo youth system, he began playing for Colo-Colo B in the Segunda División Profesional.
 In September 2018, he moved to Mexico and joined Necaxa in the Liga MX.
 After ending his contract with Necaxa, in 2022 he joined Unión La Calera.
 On second half 2022, he joined Everton de Viña del Mar by second time after his step in 2019.

+In the second half of 2024, Carvallo joined Deportes Iquique on loan from Unión Española.

 International career

-He represented Chile at under-17 level in the 2013 South American Championship and Chile at under-20 level in the 2015 South American Championship.
+Carvallo represented Chile at under-17 level in the 2013 South American Championship and Chile at under-20 level at friendly tournaments in 2014 and the 2015 South American Championship.